natanimb44/wikipulse/README.md

 # WikiPulse

-A real time anomaly detector for Wikipedia.
-It watches every edit happening on English Wikipedia right now, runs the numbers through Spark Structured Streaming in one-minute windows, and flags whatever looks off — a page's edit rate spiking way past its normal baseline, a sudden burst of anonymous editing, two editors reverting each other back and forth.
+WikiPulse A real time anomaly detector for Wikipedia.
+It watches every edit happening on English Wikipedia as they happen, runs the numbers through Spark Strucured Streaming in one-minute windows, and flags whatever looks off, whether it's a page's edit rate spiking way past its normal baseline, a sudden burst of anonymous editing, two editors reverting each other back and forth.
 It shows up on a live dashboard within a minute or two of actually happening.

-I wanted real experience with streaming data and distributed processing, not another notebook that only works once on a CSV I downloaded.
-This is a small, one-person version of the kind of abuse detection pipeline trust and safety teams at somewhere like Meta or Reddit would run — same idea, obviously way smaller scope.
+I wanted real experience with streaming data and distributed processing in a similar way that abuse detection pipeline trust and safety teams at companies like Meta or Reddit would run but at a smaller scope.

 **Live demo:** https://wikipulse-six.vercel.app
 **API docs:** https://backend-production-1064.up.railway.app/docs